Resocram/youtube_highlights/README.md

 ### Solution
 Get comments from youtube video that follow a specific time stamp format.
 Clip these time stamps and stitch them together to output a highlight video.

-### How to use
+### Set Up
 1. run `pip install -r requirements.txt`
 2. run `python main.py`
-3. prompted to authenticate on gmail (one time step)
+3. prompted to authenticate on gmail
 4. copy paste token to terminal
+5. download ffmpeg and add to environment variable (required by the library that is used to download YT video)

+### How to use
-5. enter links, press enter after each link
+1. enter links, press enter after each link
-6. press f to start generating highlights
+2. press f to start generating highlights